Xbox Live suspensions

 - Sharing profile content

-For example, if a player creates an offensive Game DVR clip, he or she may receive a privilege suspension temporarily removing his or her ability to create Game DVR content, but online multiplayer and other Xbox Live features may remain intact.
+For example, if a player creates an offensive screenshot, he or she may receive a privilege suspension temporarily removing his or her ability to capture content, but online multiplayer and other Xbox Live features may remain intact.

 The length of a privilege suspension is dependent on the severity of the violation and the nature of the particular offense.